Here’s a table of contents of what you’re about to learn:

 - Read the copywriting books I recommended above.

 - Put yourself out there.

-I know this post is hella long, so download this free eBook for later:
+This post is hella long, so download this free eBook for later:

 “Become a Copywriter Even With No Experience”

 This book is my free gift to you.
 It contains:

 -All the info in this post